GuillaumeStaermanML/FIF/README.rst

   F  = FIForest(X, D="gaussian_wavelets", time=tps, innerproduct="auto", alpha=0.5)
   S  = F.compute_paths()

-The simulated dataset with the five introduced anomalies (left).
+The simulated dataset with the five introduced anomalies (top).
 The sorted dataset (middle), the darker the color, the more the curves are considered anomalies.
-The sorted anomaly score of the dataset (right).
+The sorted anomaly score of the dataset (bottom).

 .. image:: anomaly_example-1.png
 .. image:: anomaly_example_rank-1.png